mihai2000q/ConsiliumTempus-be/docs/Domain.md

 ## General

-Each aggregate, entity or value object has an empty private constructor so that the Entity Framework can initialize them.
+Each aggregate, entity or value object has an empty private constructor so that the Entity Framework Core can initialize them.

 ## Aggregates